Skip to main content

 "Does this explanation represent the actual steps it took... or is it sometimes fabricating a plausible argument for a foregone conclusion?"

 This is close to a kind of bureaucratic confession, but again, reframed as "lying," as deceptive intent.
-Yes, they wrote the code for the ledger (causal chain of weights), but not the code for the output, and they can no longer audit the ledger in any manual way.
+Yes, they wrote the code for the ledger (the causal chain of weights), but they can no longer audit the ledger in any manual way.
 The output might be post-hoc rationalization that looks mathematically correct but has no basis in the actual calculation.
-That's super interesting, but not mystical.
+That's actually super interesting, but not mystical.
+But it just so happens to be the definition of post-hoc explainability: generating an approximation of truth after the fact, without capturing the true behavior of the model.

 This is still a kind of framing of the Black Box problem.
-They don't say: The matrix multiplication is too complex to track.
-Instead: What is it doing in its head?
-Turning what sounds like an accounting problem into a psychological mystery.
-Turning what should sound like a textbook admission of product liability (we can't audit our own software) into an asset (we have created a new form of life).
+They don't say: The parameter count makes the system uninterpretable.
+Instead they ask: What is it doing in its head?
+This turns what sounds like an accounting problem into a psychological mystery.
+It turns what should be a textbook admission of product liability (we can't audit our own software) into an asset (we have created a new form of life).

-In a traditional Black Box, we literally cannot see the mechanism inside.
-However, Anthropic's research demonstrates that they can map specific "circuits" for tasks like math, poetry, or refusals.
+In a traditional Black Box, you literally cannot see the mechanism inside.
+However, Anthropic's research examples demonstrate that they can map specific "circuits" for tasks like math, poetry, or refusals.
 If it were truly a black box, mechanistic interpretability would be impossible.
-The article shows that researchers can "clamp" a specific vector to force the AI to agree with a lie (sycophancy) which actually proves the box is "open."
-The lights are on, and it's a box we can see through, but what we see is basically unreadable to a human mind.
+The article shows that researchers can "clamp" a specific vector to force the AI to agree with a lie (sycophancy) which actually proves that the box is basically “open."
+The lights are on, and it's a box we can see through, but what we see is basically unreadable to a human mind (not unreadable like a human mind).
+Opaque, yes, secrecy, not so much.
+It is more like an opacity of scale instead of one of secrecy.
+There is some structural interpretability, but the high-dimensional logic is just semantically opaque.

 Products and Producers